WE ARE HIRING A DIRECTOR OF DEVELOPMENT

 Other Things to Know About the Director of Development Position:

 The volunteer Executive Board plans to integrate several weekly/monthly obligations into this position.
 Those items may include:

 - Donation entry into the Little Green Light database and timely donor acknowledgement letters.

 - Administrative support to the Board President during quarterly board calls (i.e. meeting minutes).

 - Creation and maintenance of a grants calendar for submissions and reporting cycles to maximize donations.

 - Involvement in the creation, preparation and execution of annual CCHS Day activities, which serves as the biggest fundraising event of the year (second Saturday of November).

 - Involvement in the preparation of annual report.

 - Engagement in social media efforts.

-The CCHS Network is hiring a Development Director.
+The CCHS Network is hiring a Director of Development.
 This is an important and exciting step towards fortifying its administrative structure, growing donor relations, generating greater revenue and ensuring its continuity and impact in years to come.
 We are looking for an experienced professional eager to apply their skills to this new position and worthy cause.
-The legacy of the Development Director will center on increased funding for research grants that will ultimately change the fate of those affected by CCHS.
+The legacy of the Director of Development will center on increased funding for research grants that will ultimately change the fate of those affected by CCHS.
 If you are looking for client work and prefer flexibility, we encourage you to apply for this position.